 Pain is terrifying.
 Thus, you must have courage to encounter pain.
 For example, physical and mental courage requires pushing through our limitations and earning a fitter body or a sounder mind.
 And, emotional courage is about pursuing better relationships or standing up for oneself against manipulators.
 Being rejected by the tribe is painful, but one must dare to face this pain head-on to live a better life surrounded by honest, supportive people.

 The by-product of character growth is discomfort as we overcome our previous limitations.
 Pain is a scary thing, but the benefits gained on the other side are worth having the courage to keep going even when everything seems unbearable.

 Discomfort can bring a barrage of emotions and mindsets such as sadness, anger, and resentment..
 Patience gives you the ability to tolerate pain without a change in gratitude or effort.

 Patience is a hard-won skill requiring immense emotional control and willpower.
 Through these elements, one can learn how to weather any storm and remain level-headed during trials.
 This level-headedness is always a benefit because it allows us to think clearly and react consistently.

 How Does Fortitude Help You Beat Pain?

 Endurance is our capacity to withstand the worst life has to throw – and keep moving.
 If we have a weak backbone, the slightest discomfort will cause us to give up and scream in frustration.

-For example, if you never build your emotional endurance, the smallest inconvenience will rattle you and ruin your day.
+For example, if you never build your emotional endurance, the smallest inconvenience will ruin your day.
 Or, if you lack physical fortitude, you will feel exhausted after climbing the stairs.